-Any form of income-earning activity--including internships--requires prior authorization from USCIS (US Citizenship & Immigration Services).
+Any form of income-earning activity--including internships--requires prior authorization from DHS (the US Department of Homeland Security).

-Below are the only forms of legal employment available to students in F-1 status:
+Below are the 4 forms of legal employment available to students in F-1 status:

 1. On Campus Employment